 Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.

-Another key perk of working in HVAC is little to no student debt.
+Another benefit of working in HVAC is little to no student debt.

-According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 annually.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Complex jobs may need more time and resources than others, so the number of calls you can go on may vary.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Complex jobs may require more time than others, so the number of calls on a given day could vary considerably.

-Do HVAC Careers Offer Good Salaries??
+Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

 In addition to owning your own business, there are other paths for career advancement.
 These include: